metaDMG-dev/metaDMG-core/docs/source/dashboard.md

 :align: center
 ```

 In the middle of the page, we see the overview plot.
-This shows the amount of damage, $D_\text{max}$, on the y-axis and the fit quality, $z$, on the x-axis.
+This shows the amount of damage, $D$, on the y-axis and the significance, $Z$, on the x-axis.
 In this case, we see three blue dots; one single dot per tax ID.

-In general, we want a large amount of damage along with a high fit quality to believe that the related data is significantly ancient.
+In general, we want a large amount of damage along with a high significance to believe that the related data is significantly ancient.
 In this case, the two points in the upper right seem like good potential candidates.

 ## Hover info